inbarvernia/makers-bank-tech-test/README.md

 - If a user attempts to withdraw or deposit a negative amount or zero, an error will be raised
 - Users can call the method `#print_statement` to view a simple statement of their transaction history in reverse chronological order, including dates, amount in credit or debit, and balance at the time, for each transaction, with appropriate column headings

+I have used an additional class called Transaction, whose instances represent individual transactions.
+This is not interacted with directly by the user, but is used by the BankAccount class to save and access transaction details, following the Single-Responsibility Priniciple.

 ### How to use and run tests

 1. Clone the repo locally